maddydevgits/erp-blockchain-pharmaceutical/Readme.md

 # About Project

-Healthcare Supply Chain is a complex network of several independent entities that include raw material suppliers, manufacturers, distributor, pharmacies, hospitals and patients.
+Pharmaceutical is a complex network of several independent entities that include raw material suppliers, manufacturers, distributor, pharmacies, hospitals and patients.

-Tracking supplies through this network is non-trivial due to several factors including lack of information, centralized control and competing behaviour among stakeholders.
+Managing supplies through this network is non-trivial due to several factors including lack of information, centralized control and competing behaviour among stakeholders.

 # Development Process